awsdocs/aws-lambda-developer-guide/sample-apps/error-processor/README.md

 # Error Processing with CloudWatch Logs and X-Ray
 This sample application triggers a Lambda function when CloudWatch Logs detects the word ERROR in a log stream.
-The function downloads the full log stream, and the X-Ray trace for the request that caused the error, and stores both in S3.
+The function downloads the full log stream, and the X-Ray trace for the request that caused the error, and stores both in an Amazon S3 bucket.

 This project contains the following resources-
 - cloudwatch-logs - A Node.js function that retrieves logs and traces, and stores them in Amazon S3.